riibound-team/mk-riibound-site/docs/wii.md

 :::

 ::: warning WARNING FOR WII MINI USERS
-You will need to replace the included Riivolution version with [Riivoluton for Wii Mini](https://oscwii.org/library/app/riivolution-mini).
+You will need to replace the included Riivolution version with [Riivolution for Wii Mini](https://oscwii.org/library/app/riivolution-mini).
 :::

 ## Requirements